 Finally, overhead between exposures can impact the QACITS algorithm.
 Hence we advocate to ensure those are kept to a minimum by using the smallest subarray available for this mode.
-In full frame (windowF) this means an integration time of >0.154 s.
+In the largest usable subarray for this mode (window3) the overhead reaches a minimum for integration times of >0.1 s.
 For more details, please refer to section 4.2.1.4.
 Due to the volume of data produced in this mode, the use of the full frame (windowF) is not permitted.
 Unless the full field of view offered by the window1 subarray is needed, the smaller subarray window3 should be used.
 See Section 2.4.1.2 for more details regarding the available subarrays, and Section 4.2.1.2 for the restrictions on the data volume within a single OB.